Henry Erskine, 3rd Lord Cardross: Complaints to the King

-Their complaints that the conventicles then being held had his encouragement were the chief causes why his fine was not relaxed.
+The officials complained that the conventicles had Cardross' encouragement; this was the chief cause why his fine was not relaxed.
 On 7 Aug.
-1677, while still in prison, he was fined in one half of his rent for permitting his two children to be christened by unlicensed ministers.
+1677, while still in prison, he was fined 3,000l. for permitting one of his children to be christened by unlicensed ministers.
 In 1679 the king's forces in their march westwards went two miles out of their way to quarter on his estates of Kirkhill and Uphall, West Lothian.

-He obtained his release from prison, 30 July of that year, on giving bond for the amount of his fine, and early next year went to London, where he laid before the king a narrative of the sufferings to which he had been exposed.
+Cardross obtained his release from prison in July 1679, on giving bond for the amount of his fine, and early next year went to London, where he laid before the king a narrative of the sufferings to which he had been exposed.
 This proceeding gave great offense to the Scottish privy council, who sent a letter to the king accusing Cardross of misrepresentation, the result being that all redress was denied him.

-Thereupon he emigrated to North America, where he established a plantation at Charlestown Neck, South Carolina.
+At this point he emigrated to North America.
+He established a plantation at Charlestown Neck, South Carolina.
 On 28 October 1685 his estate in Scotland was exposed to sale by public roup, and was bought by the Earl of Mar at seventeen years' purchase.
-Cardross, having been driven from the settlement in Carolina by the Spaniards, went to Holland, and in 1688 he accompanied the Prince of Orange to England.
+Cardross was driven from the settlement in Carolina by the Spaniards.
+He went to Holland, and in 1688 he accompanied the Prince of Orange to England.
+His son David was an officer in the same army.

 In the following year he raised a regiment of dragoons and served under General Mackay against Dundee.
-An act was passed restoring him to his estates, and he was also sworn a privy councilor and constituted general of the mint.
+An act was passed restoring him to his estates.
+He was also sworn a privy councilor and constituted general of the mint.
 In July 1689 the Duke of Hamilton, the king's commissioner, at a meeting of the council, fell 'with great violence' on Lord Cardross, asserting that it was by his dragoons that the episcopal minister of Logie had been prevented from entering his church; but Cardross denied all knowledge of anything asserted to have happened.

 Service of the King

 Cardross was engaged in the Battle of Killiecrankie, of which he sent an account to Lord Melville in a letter of 30 July.
 When the Duke of Hamilton proposed a new oath to the council, Cardross objected to it as contrary to the instrument of government, and also 'because the maner of swering by the Bible is nether the Scottish nor the Presbiterian forme, and seems to raise the Bible as more than God'.
-In the instructions sent by King William on 18 Dec.
-1689 to 'model three troops of dragoons,’ Cardross was proposed as lieutenant-colonel and captain of the first troop.
+In the instructions sent by King William on 18 December 1689 to 'model three troops of dragoons,’ Cardross was proposed as lieutenant-colonel and captain of the first troop.
 In 1690 he was appointed one of a commission to examine into the condition of the universities.
 In October 1691 he went to London along with the Earl of Crawford to support the proceedings of the Scotch council against the episcopalians.

 He died at Edinburgh on 21 May 1693.
-He had four sons and three daughters.
 His eldest son, David Erskine, 4th Lord Cardross, succeeded to the earldom of Buchan in 1695.